MathieuandSpheroidalWaveFunctions/complex_oblate_swf/readme.txt

-  Coblfcn was tested extensively using a laptop pc and a Fortran compiler that provides approximately 15 decimal digits in double precision arithmetic and approximately 31 digits in quadruple precision arithmetic.
+  Coblfcn was tested extensively using a laptop pc and a Fortran compiler that provides approximately 15 decimal digits in double precision arithmetic and approximately 33 digits in quadruple precision arithmetic.
+More recently, coblfcn was also tested using a compiler from Absoft that also provided 15 decimal digits for double precision but provided 31 digits of precision for quadruple precision The discussion below will include both the 33 digit and 31 digit results for quadruple precision.
 If the user's computer provides a different number of digits for either double or quadruple precision, the following estimates might need to be adjusted up or down depending on whether more or fewer digits are provided.